eilishmcmaster/fastDiversity/README.md

 This is the repository for the latest version of the ```fastDiversity``` package.
 It contains the latest bug fixes, as well as the newest functionality.

 This package was created to address shortcomings in existing methods, which often necessitate specific data structures and file types, and are occasionally no longer maintained.
-It offers essential functions for basic population genomic analysis in a format compatible with any SNP data in biallelic 0,1,2 (aa, aA, AA) format (e.g., DArTseq), thereby saving time compared to alternative approaches.
+It offers essential functions for basic population genomic analysis in a format compatible with any SNP data in biallelic 0 (aa), 1 (aA), 2 (AA) format (e.g., DArTseq), thereby saving time compared to alternative approaches.

 Installing fastDiversity
 =======================